Polydisperse polymer fractionation between phases

-Theoretical model predictions of polymer fractionation explain phase behavior at a quantitative level and aid in process design.
-Even so, phase coexistence calculations are computationally demanding~\cite{heidemann1995instability, jacobs2023theory, van2023predicting}, especially for large numbers of discrete MWs or when certain components are present in minute quantities in the tails of the MW distribution.
+The general problem of phase coexistence in polydisperse mixtures is complicated, and existing methods, while well developed, are not easily applied to arbitrary polydispersity distributions.
+Among these, moment free energy approaches~\cite{sollich1998projected, sollich2001predicting, fasolo2003equilibrium, fasolo2004fractionation, speranza2003isotropic2, wilding2005finite, patyukova2021phase} offer an elegant and versatile framework for treating polymer length polydispersity and more general forms of heterogeneity, including random copolymer composition and related features.
+In practice, however, their application still generally relies on iterative numerical solution procedures.
+Despite the comprehensive body of work on polydisperse fractionation and phase coexistence, in practical applications, the effects of polydispersity are often neglected, presumably due to either a lack of information on the MW distribution or the need for solving systems of nonlinear equations numerically over the composition space.
+These limitations underscore the need for approaches that make quantitative treatment of polydispersity more practical in routine applications.

+We address this challenge by applying a new calculation technique that vastly simplifies two-phase coexistence calculations.
 In our recent work~\cite{deSouza2024exact}, we found an exact implicit analytical solution to two-phase coexistence within the Flory-Huggins model describing a polydisperse polymer mixture with any number of components.
 The exact solution allows us to evaluate the interplay of polydispersity and phase separation at high numerical accuracy.
-Further, we can self-consistently predict the fractionation of polymers between phases over the entire phase diagram with minimal computational effort.
+Further, we can self-consistently predict the two-phase fractionation of polymers over the full compositional range with minimal computational effort.